SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 This page focuses on how SpecFlow handles the different Gherkin language elements.

 ## Features
 The feature element provides a header for the feature file.
-The feature element includes the name and a high level description of corresponding feature in your application.
+The feature element includes the name and a high level description of the corresponding feature in your application.
 For more details, see [[https://github.com/cucumber/cucumber/wiki/Feature-Introduction]].

 SpecFlow generates a unit test class for the feature element, with the class name derived from the name of the feature.